ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Parallelism

-Creating an MPI backend for ABCpy is a completely different story, since MPI only comes with a set of low-level functions that enable nodes to exchange information in a one-to-one, one-to-many, and many-to-many fashion with additional control mechanisms.
-The map and reduce functions thus have to be implemented with these low-level primitives.
-MPI does not naturally provide a master / worker architecture.
-Instead, we select one node to act as the master and rest are treated as worker nodes.
-MPI does not directly deal with nodes as entities but instead provides a rank which can be seen as a process that has been bound to a certain number cores.
+Creating an \pkg{MPI} backend for \pkg{ABCpy} is a completely different story, since \pkg{MPI} only comes with a set of low-level functions that enable nodes to exchange information in a one-to-one, one-to-many, and many-to-many fashion with additional control mechanisms.
+The map and reduce functions thus have to be implemented with these low-level primitives. \pkg{MPI} does not naturally provide a master / worker architecture.
+Instead, we select one node to act as the master and rest are treated as worker nodes. \pkg{MPI} does not directly deal with nodes as entities but instead provides a rank which can be seen as a process that has been bound to a certain number of cores.
 We thus implement our executors to run on a rank.
 In our implementation of the map phase, the master splits the work into tasks and assigns them to executors such that every executor performs roughly the same number of tasks (or ideally the some amount of work).
 The collect phase is more easy to implement since we only require the data to be sent back to the master without any shuffling.

-\subsection{Performance Evaluation}
+\subsection{Performance evaluation}

-Here we present a performance evaluation of the parallelized architecture of Algorithm \ref{alg:PMCABC} by analyzing the scalability with the Apache Spark and MPI backends using the non-linear dynamics model of Lorenz for numerical weather prediction \citep{Lorenz_1995, Wilks_2005} with a stochastic modification.
+Here we present a performance evaluation of the parallelized architecture of the PMCABC algorithm (Algorithm \ref{alg:PMCABC}) by analyzing the scalability with the \pkg{Apache Spark} and \pkg{MPI} backends using the Lorenz95 model and the PMCABC algorithm, both of which were described in Section~\ref{sec:ABCpy_sructure}.